quantruong3005/seller-churn-prediction/README.md

 ## 📝 License
 This project is published for **educational and portfolio purposes only**.
 Not intended for commercial use without permission.

+---

+📌 **Note:** This project is shared as a case study for learning and demonstration.
+Please see the [LICENSE](LICENSE) file for details.